Weather vane: History

-The Bayeux Tapestry of the 1070s depicts a man installing a cock on Westminster Abbey.
+The Bayeux Tapestry, likely commissioned by Bishop Odo of Bayeux in the 1070s, depicts a man installing a weathercock on Westminster Abbey.

-One alternative theory about the origin of weathercocks on church steeples is that it was an emblem of the vigilance of the clergy calling the people to prayer.

-Another theory says that the cock was not a Christian symbol but an emblem of the sun derived from the Goths.
+One alternative theory about the origin of weathercocks on church steeples sees them as emblems of the vigilance of the clergy calling the people to prayer.
+Another theory says that the weathercock was not a Christian symbol but an emblem of the sun derived from the Goths.